-Course is divided into two units.
-The first unit examines the structure of cellular proteins and catalysis.
-The second unit focuses on cellular metabolism, the use of biomolecules as energy sources, and the synthesis of key cellular components and intercellular signaling molecules (hormones).
+The first unit examines the structure of clinically important cellular proteins and enzymatic catalysis with examples relevant to human diseases.
+The second unit focuses on the metabolism of human cells, the use of complex biomolecules as energy sources, the synthesis of key cellular components and intercellular signaling molecules, with an emphasis on hormones, and the pathophysiological changes resulting from the genetic error and the metabolic changes.